-Neo-Nazi with ties to Washington state faces federal gun charge after arrest in Texas
+Suspected neo-Nazi with ties to Washington state faces federal gun charge after arrest in Texas

-A suspected neo-Nazi with ties to Washington state is facing a federal gun charges after being arrested in Texas earlier this month.
+A suspected neo-Nazi with ties to Washington state is facing a federal gun charge after being arrested in Texas earlier this month.

 When they were stopped for speeding Nov.
 4, Aidan Bruce-Umbaugh and Kaleb Cole were wearing tactical gear and had a Sig Sauer 9mm pistol, an AR-15 rifle, two AK-47 rifles, at least 1,500 rounds of ammunition, and a small amount of marijuana and THC oil, according to the U.S. Department of Justice.